Skip to main content

 Sandro Botticelli, 'Venus and Mars'

-This work is due back shortly in the Gallery after being shown in the Ashmolean Museum in Oxford as part of the Bicentenary National Treasures programme.
+This work was recently shown in the Fitzwilliam Museum, Cambridge as part of the Bicentenary National Treasures programme.
 Mars is exhausted from lovemaking while Venus has managed to retain total composure and elegance.
 Love conquers war on the island of love in a painting of sublime skill.

 Image: Sandro Botticelli: 'Venus and Mars'